Koha vs Symphony: Comparing Open Source and SirsiDynix ILS

 Symphony from SirsiDynix is one of the most widely-deployed library systems globally, especially in large public and academic libraries.
-Koha, as the leading open-source ILS, offers a compelling alternative.
-This comparison examines both systems to help libraries make informed decisions.
+Koha on AWS Cloud, deployed and managed via KohaSupport, offers a compelling open-source alternative.
+This comparison reflects Koha as delivered by KohaSupport — not vanilla self-hosted Koha.

 Quick Comparison Table